 To end the afternoon, we had Loaded Lemonade.
 It consisted of Alkaline H20, Lemon, Lime, Ginger and Local Honey.
 I’ll be honest this was a tough one to put down.
 Nearly everybody in our group had trouble finishing this one.
 For me, it was just too acidic.
 Others put syrup or more honey into their drink to make it a bit more palpable.
 Three of the four of us have to admit, we didn’t drink it again.

 Once I arrived home, things started to get worse.
 I was watching television and when you’re not eating you pay closer attention.
 EVERY commercial is about food.
 It was really disturbing and annoying.
-I watched National Championship Game that evening which was good enough to keep my mind off of food except for every commercial.
+I watched the National Championship Game that evening, which was good enough to keep my mind off food except for every commercial.
 Watching the Capital One commercial with Charles Barkley and the Snack Hoodie was so tempting.